 Instructions

-• Use a knife or a food processor to very finely chop the bell pepper.
+• Dice peppers: Use a knife or a food processor to very finely chop the bell pepper.
 Scoop the diced peppers into paper towels and squeeze out excess liquid (this will help ensure the jelly sets up properly).
 Measure out 1 ½ cups of diced bell pepper (loose, not packed in the measuring cup).

-• Add all of the diced peppers to a large, deep pot.
+• Cook: Add all of the diced peppers to a large, deep pot.
 Add sugar, vinegar, lime juice, and salt.
 Bring to a boil, stirring often.
 Reduce heat, but maintain a boil and boil for 10 minutes.

 • Optional: flip the containers upside down and allow to cool like this for 30 minutes or so (this will help keep the pepper pieces from floating to the top of the jar.
 Flip right side up and allow to cool at room temperature for 24 hours.